·

 18 Things you need to know before visiting Dubai with kids

-Dubai is a great place to visit with kids.
-There is so much to do that is geared towards families and even lots of fun things to do for free!
-Still, while you might be happily planning your trip or stopover, there are a number of things that you need to know before visiting Dubai with kids.
+While you might be happily planning your trip or stopover, there are several things that you need to know before visiting Dubai with kids.
 Some might surprise – and even concern – you.

 Disclosure:

 Some of the links below are affiliate links.
-We may earn a small commission if you use these links to make a purchase.
-Thank you!
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our full disclosure for more information.

 What you need to know before visiting Dubai: Skyscrapers at Dubai Marina

-Ever wondered why hotels in Dubai seem to be cheeper in July and August?
+Ever wondered why hotels in Dubai seem to be cheaper in July and August?
 It’s the weather – one of the things you need to know before visiting Dubai with kids (and booking your trip!).

 Dubai is built on the edge of the desert.
 It has two seasons: hot and hotter.
 October to April is known as the ‘winter season’ and boasts blue skies and perfect beach weather.
 It is THE time to go to Dubai.